manish-garodia/manish-garodia/projects/dba-essentials-test/manage-pdb/close-open-pdb/close-open-pdb.md

 In this task, you will close the PDBs, namely *ORCLPDB* and *PDB3*, in the CDB.
 Before closing a PDB, check its current status.
 You can open the Databases page from the menu **Targets** &gt; **Databases**.

-1. On the Database pages, click on the Database Instance name, for example *orcl.us.oracle.com*.
+1. On the Database pages, click on the Database Instance name, for example *orcl.us.oracle.com*, to open the instance home page.
     The values may differ depending on the system you are using.

 	 ![Databases home page](./../intro-pdb-mgmt-db/images/manage-pdb-19-view-pdbs-db-list-04.png " ")